-SOCIAL WORK AND THE LAW (2 credits) This course exposes students to the judicial system.
+This course exposes students to the judicial system.
 Human Service Technicians are mandatory reporters and, as such, must have basic understanding of the legal system and their role in it.
 Topics include terminology, record keeping, testifying, and court preparation.

-FIELDWORK (6 credits) Supervised work experience with an appropriate agency.
+(6 credits) Supervised work experience with an appropriate agency.
 Students will fine-tune their professional skill development through work with diverse populations in an approved setting.
-Students will have an opportunity to request fieldwork sites based on their interest, strengths and employment goals.
+Students will have an opportunity to request internship sites based on their interest, strengths and employment goals.